Ljohns635/photo-wall/README.md

 ## Submission

 You must submit a deployed application url.
-If you instead submit a link to a GitHub repository (that is, only code), you will not receive any points.
+If you instead submit a link to a repository (that is, only code), you will not receive any points.